 AS asked whether in their view the Local Plan review was going well or not?
 What are the risks that we might need to go back to the drawing board?
 MR said he did not want to speculate in advance of the interim finding letter from Stage 2 of the examination process.

 GB asked why the rework of the housing trajectory figures?
-SP explained that the inspector had asked EBC to rework their planning trajectory figures for another 2 years as it had been 18 months since the original baseline was produced in 2022 and that all Local Plan authorities are asked to show a 15-year housing land supply for the date of adoption of the plan.
-It had been impossible to do that work “on the fly” as officers were involved in the examination and it needed careful consideration taking into account for example, the decision regarding Land North of Raleigh Drive which had been issued the week prior. .
+SP explained that the Inspector had asked EBC to rework their planning trajectory figures for another 2 years as it had been 18 months since the original baseline was produced in 2022 and that all Local Plan authorities are asked to show a 15-year housing land supply for the date of adoption of the plan.
+It had been impossible to do that work “on the fly” as officers were involved in the examination and it needed careful consideration taking into account for example, the decision regarding Land North of Raleigh Drive which had been issued the week prior.

 8. AOB